Essentials

 Semantic Highlighting

-file is open, SysIDE Modeler is active.
+Whenever a .sysml or .kerml file is open, Syside language server is active.
 In

-light-theme, highlighted textual notation should look like this:
+light-theme, highlighted textual notation may look similar to this:

 pink.
 If a part is given a name that is also a reserved keyword in SysML v2, such as